-Here’s some things I’ve been sticking my ears and eyes into recently.
+Here are some things I’ve been sticking my ears and eyes into recently.
 No particular order, and any opinions expressed may be changed on a whim.

 Trent Dalton – Boy Swallows Universe